Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 While we have used and recommended ThermoPro for years, lately we have also become big fans of the MEATER leave in thermometer.

-It is extremely accurate and has an incredible 165 foot bluetooth range and works right with your smartphone so you don't need to carry a separate controller around with you like many other remote thermometers require.
+It is extremely accurate and has a 165 foot Bluetooth range that works right with your smartphone so you don't need to carry a separate controller around with you.

 It's like a GPS for your meat!